irfand2/crypticapp/DEVELOPMENT.md

    - Made rectangles clickable.

  - **5/01/2020**
    - Added decryption methods for Ceasar and XOR.
+   - Added Cinder-ImGui cinder block.

+ - **5/06/2020**
+   - Deleted the manually created buttons and texts.
+   - Recreated the user interface using ImGui.